NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/organize.md

 ![Sample Sketch](../../_static/fp_movie_sketches.png)
 ```
-## Replit Project
+## GitHub Project

-Your code is expected to be delivered on Replit.
+Your code is expected to be delivered on GitHub.

-The code must run on replit or have an explanation in the `readme.md` file explaining the steps to run the code locally.
+The code must run from a new clone from GitHub with an explanation in the `readme.md` file explaining the steps to run the code locally.

 You must follow the structure found in the template project.
-The Replit project has several important folders and files describe below.
+The GitHub project has several important folders and files describe below.

 ### Folders
 You must make use of the **Folders** provided:
 * `data_organized` : This will contain data that is small enough for consumption and ready to be plotted.
 If the raw data from the data sources is dirty or too big for quick and repeated consumption, you need to reduce, normalize and organize the data first.
 Store the raw data in the raw_data folder.
 After you've cleaned and organized it, save the processed data into this folder.
 However, if the raw data is clean and small enough, and it does not need any preprocesssing, you can store the raw data here.
 * `plots` : All of your generated plots need to be saved here.
 It should contain only images.
 * `raw_data` : Dirty data goes here.
-Replit isn't so happy to have very large datasets uploaded, so if your data is very large, do not upload it.
+For any very large datasets (>1GB) do not upload it.
 Instead, provide a link to a shared Google Drive that contains all of your raw data.
 * `test_data` : If you do a lot of data organization, you will want to test your code with test data.
 Store that test data here.
 Furthermore, in some uncommon cases you will have plots that will need to be "tested" by plotting fake (or test) data.

 ### Files